KenyeresKornel/bonnie/README.md

 For persistence storage, the project includes a Postgres database.

 On the VPS (Virtual Private Server) the DB runs within a docker container.
-For using Postgres from our local development environment, see the ... section.
+For using Postgres from our local development environment, see the [Connecting to Postgres](#Connecting-to-Postgres) section.
 In order to establish connection from developer environment requires to create own docker Postgres container.
 Once the container runs, set up the development environment is required to set up credential within application.properties file.
 As the following: